Builderb0y/BigGlobe/docs/scripting/0 - Low level text format.md

 # Embedding into JSON

-Most script instances are represented by either a string, or an array of strings. when using an array, the elements are concatenated, with a newline character separating them.
+Most script instances are represented by either a string, or an array of strings.
+When using an array, the elements are concatenated, with a newline character separating them.
 As such, if you want to specify a String literal in a JSON script, it is recommended to use single quote marks, as double quote marks will need to be escaped with backslashes to be JSON-compliant.

 ## Formatting and indentation